 The seeds of Buckhorn resemble a date seed in shape.
-They are probably a sixteenth of an inch in length, brown and somewhat translucent.
+They are probably a sixteenth of an inch in Also called Rib-grass, length, brown and some-tain.
+A perennial which what translucent.
 When wet propagates from seeds. the seeds become sticky or as the botanists say "mucilaginous," a quality which aids in their distribution.
 It is this very characteristic of the seed which makes it separable from clover.
 By mixing seed which contains Buckhorn with moist sawdust and then recleaning it the weed seeds will stick to the sawdust and screen out.
 Otherwise they cannot be removed since the Buckhorn is too near the size and weight of clover to permit its separation.